brajeshwar/brajeshwar.github.io/_posts/2008/2008-02-21-apply-for-adobe-reader-prerelease-program.md

----
-layout: post
-title: Apply for Adobe Reader PreRelease
+# Apply for Adobe Reader PreRelease
----

 Adobe is currently accepting applications for their upcoming Adobe Reader PreRelease Program.
 Well, if you're not familiar with Adobe's PreRelease program, think of it like the typical Beta Program but a little more of a pre-cursor to a beta.